Written by Santiago MontaldoUpdated on June 3, 2026

 • Stronger Sales-Marketing Alignment

-Integrations with platforms like ActiveCampaign or Zoho CRM ensure every contact is nurtured consistently across departments.
+Integrations with ActiveCampaign or Zoho CRM ensure every contact gets the right nurture sequence at the right stage—without manual handoffs.

 • Unified Customer History